AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

 .. code:: ada compile_button project=Courses.Intro_To_Ada.More_About_Types.Variant_Record

     package Variant_Record is
+       --  Forward declaration of Expr
+       type Expr;

+       --  Access to a Expr
-       type Expr;                       --  Forward declaration of Expr type Expr_Access is access Expr; --  Access to a Expr
+       type Expr_Access is access Expr;

-       type Expr_Kind_Type is (Bin_Op_Plus, Bin_Op_Minus, Num);
+       type Expr_Kind_Type is (Bin_Op_Plus,
+                               Bin_Op_Minus,
+                               Num);
        --  A regular enumeration type

        type Expr (Kind : Expr_Kind_Type) is record
-          --      ^ The discriminant is an enumeration value case Kind is
+          --      ^ The discriminant is an
+          --        enumeration value
+          case Kind is
              when Bin_Op_Plus | Bin_Op_Minus =>
                 Left, Right : Expr_Access;
              when Num =>
                 Val : Integer;
           end case;
           --  Variant part.
-Only one, at the end of the record --  definition, but can be nested
+Only one, at the end of
+          --  the record definition, but can be
+          --  nested
        end record;
     end Variant_Record;